-5 Best Crypto Exchanges for 2022
+5 Best Crypto Exchanges of November 2022

 Most reputable crypto exchanges feature a solid cybersecurity infrastructure, but this is where Crypto.com really stands out.
 The exchange is ranked first in the Cybersecurity Ranking and CERtification Platform’s top 100 exchanges by cybersecurity rating.

-Crypto.com employs various techniques to keep users’ cryptos secure on its trading platform, including offline cold storage for all crypto, regulated custodian bank accounts for traditional currency, and regular software peer-review.
+Crypto.com employs various techniques to keep users’ cryptos secure on its trading platform, including offline cold storage for all crypto, a regulated custodian bank account for traditional currency, and regular software peer-review.
 It also uses multi-factor identification with a password, biometric, email, phone, and authenticator verification.

 In addition, its platform has successfully completed several penetration tests, which are simulated cyberattacks performed to evaluate system security, and has shown proof of its funds over the years.

-But security isn’t Crypto.com’s only attraction.
+Security isn’t Crypto.com’s only attraction.
 The exchange offers the largest selection of currencies among all the companies on our list — over 250 coins.

-Other noteworthy features are its non-custodial DeFi wallet — which allows users to send crypto at their preferred speed and earn interest on tokens —, margin trading, prepaid visa cards to spend crypto, and crypto loans.
+Other noteworthy features are its non-custodial DeFi wallet — which allows users to send crypto at their preferred speed and earn interest on coins —, margin trading, prepaid visa cards to spend crypto, and crypto loans.

 - Earn monthly interest payments on your cryptocurrencies